patlim/wax/README.md

 An app for the record collectors.
 This is where you can save and show your mates the newest edition to your collections.

-This is my first react native app and still in progress Here are some screenshots, if you would like to demo the app feel free to contact me!
+This is my first react native app and still in progress, currently working on ios/android (some features missing) https://expo.io/@patlim/wax - must have expo app installed on phone to demo

 Feed: